neuodev/Trees/README.md

  - traversePreOrder() -> trever the node in Depth first  search
  - traversePostOrder() -> trever the node in Depth first  search
  - traverseInorder()-> trever the node in Depth first  search
- -BreathFirstSearch() -> traverse the tree in Breath first search and print them
+ - BreathFirstSearch() -> traverse the tree in Breath first search and print them
  - hieght() -> return the height of the tree
  - getMin() -> return the smallest value in the tree
  - equals() -> compare tow trees for equality